webdados/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Allows customers to pay WooCommerce orders using using Multibanco, MB WAY, Credit card, Payshop or Cofidis Pay through IfthenPay’s payment gateway.
+Secure WooCommerce payments with Multibanco, MB WAY, Credit card, Apple Pay, Google Pay, Payshop, Cofidis, and PIX via IfthenPay’s payment gateway.

 == Description ==

-“Pagamento de Serviços” (payment of services) on Multibanco (Portuguese ATM network), or homebanking services, is the most popular way to pay for services and (online) purchases in Portugal.
-Portuguese consumers trust the “Multibanco” system more than any other.
+“Pagamento de Serviços” (payment of services) on Multibanco (Portuguese ATM network), and MB WAY (using the customer’s mobile phone number), are the most popular way to pay for services and (online) purchases in Portugal.
+Portuguese consumers trust the “Multibanco” and “MB WAY” payment methods more than any other.

-This plugin will allow you to generate a payment Reference the customer can then use to pay for his WooCommerce order, through an ATM or homebanking service.
+This plugin will generate a “Multibanco” payment Reference the customer can then use to pay for his WooCommerce order, through an ATM or homebanking service, or an “MB WAY” payment request which will send a push notification to the customer’s mobile phone for payment approval.

-The MB WAY (using the customer mobile phone number), Credit or debit card, CTT Payshop and Cofidis Pay payment methods are also available, for any customer with a Portuguese bank account.
+Credit or debit cards, including Apple Pay and Google Pay, CTT Payshop, and Cofidis Pay payment methods are also available, for any customer with a Portuguese bank account.

+Holders of a Brazilian bank account can conveniently pay for WooCommerce orders in Euros, with automatic currency conversion to Brazilian Real, using PIX.

 This is the official [IfthenPay](https://ifthenpay.com) plugin, and a contract with this company is required.
 Technical support is provided by [PT Woo Plugins](https://ptwooplugins.com) (by [Webdados](https://www.webdados.pt)) on the [WordPress.org support forums](https://wordpress.org/support/plugin/multibanco-ifthen-software-gateway-for-woocommerce/).